Nick Aldis: National Wrestling Alliance (2017–2022)

-On 21 October 2018, at the NWA 70th Anniversary Show, Nick Aldis beat Cody to regain the NWA Worlds Heavyweight Championship.
+On 21 October 2018, at the NWA 70th Anniversary Show, Nick Aldis beat Cody to regain the NWA World's Heavyweight Championship.
 On 24 November, Aldis successfully defended the title against Jake Hager at WrestleCade: SuperShow.
 Other challengers have included Cowboy James Storm, Jimmy Havoc, Leland Race (son of Harley), and Marty Scurll.
 Aldis retained the title throughout 2019, leading into the October debut of the weekly Powerrr studio streaming show, which he headlined as champion and on the first episode of which retained the title against Tim Storm.
 At Into The Fire, Aldis successfully defended the title against James Storm in a 2-out-of-3 Falls match.
 On the next episode of Powerrr on 17 December, Aldis turned full heel when he aligned with The Wild Cards (Thomas Latimer and Royce Isaacs) and led an attack on Tim Storm.
 Kamille looked to have come to Storm's aid but would instead join the beatdown and aligned with the three men.
 This foursome would go on to be called Strictly Business.

 Shortly after forming the new faction, Aldis retained the title against Ricky Morton on Powerrr and Villain Enterprises' Flip Gordon at Hard Times, which set up a title defense for Aldis against Gordon's teammate Marty Scurll at Crockett Cup, a rematch between the two from the previous year's Crockett Cup.
 In preparation for the title match, Aldis appeared at ROH's Free Enterprise, where he teamed with Rush against Scurll and PCO in a losing effort.
 Crockett Cup was cancelled due to the COVID-19 pandemic and the rematch never came to fruition due to Scurll leaving ROH amid allegations of the Speaking Out movement.
 NWA did not hold any events throughout 2020 but Aldis defended the title on a few occasions during the fall of the year.

 NWA resumed hosting events with Back For The Attack on 21 March 2021, where Aldis retained the title against Aron Stevens in the main event.
 In the weeks following the event, the recently debuted Chris Adonis joined Strictly Business as its newest member.
 The group immediately began feuding with Trevor Murdoch, who won a battle royal to face Aldis for the title at When Our Shadows Fall, where Aldis retained the title after Murdoch got disqualified.
 Aldis retained the title against Murdoch in a rematch at T-Mart Promotions event The Gathering II on 24 July.
 However, Murdoch earned another opportunity against Aldis after his team won the Champions Series on Powerrr.
-The subsequent Title vs Career match for Aldis' championship and Murdoch's career match took place at the NWA 73rd Anniversary Show, where Aldis lost the NWA Worlds Heavyweight Championship to Murdoch, ending his reign at 1,043 days.
+The subsequent Title vs Career match for Aldis' championship and Murdoch's career match took place at the NWA 73rd Anniversary Show, where Aldis lost the NWA World's Heavyweight Championship to Murdoch, ending his reign at 1,043 days.